Sphaeralcea incana: Distribution

 The plant is native to Chihuahuan Desert and Sonoran Desert ecoregions of the Southwestern United States and northern Mexico.
 It is found in the states of Arizona, Chihuahua, New Mexico, Sonora, and Texas.

+Description

-DescriptionSphaeralcea incana is a perennial subshrub with a large taproot.
+Sphaeralcea incana is a perennial subshrub with a large taproot.
 It has several to many erect stems, emerging from a stout woody crown, growing 3–6 ft in height.
 The gray leaves are very dense with short scurfy hairs.

 The flowers are a brilliant orange, appearing from June through October.
 There are also pink, and white, flowering forms.
 In some locales the plants can form 'carpets of flowers' after a heavy winter rainy season.